chuckbag/net/App/ansible/basic-examples.md

 ### Using Playbooks to Install, configure, and enable (including handlers)
-But playbooks can do more than install or keep apps up to date.
+Playbooks can do more than install or keep apps up to date.
 You can also use them to enable services (make them active), and (as we learned above), we can even update their configs.

-In this example we will deploy ntp on a remote server, but to do this, we will need to have a config file for ntp, so we will create a directory, and put our ntp configuration into it.
+In this example we will deploy ntp on a remote server.
+This will include a standard ntp install, us pushing a custom ntp config file onto the server, and then us enabling ntpd.

+We store the config file in the `templates` file
 ```bash
 [root@boss01 ~]# mkdir /root/ansible/templates
 [root@boss01 ~]# vim /root/ansible/templates/mb2-ntp.conf # and create the file